Student Support Services - Contact

 Student Support Services Staff

 Stephen Rebello is the Project Director and an Academic Counselor for Student Support Services at Binghamton University.
 He oversees the day-to-day functions of the program and provides leadership for the staff.
 Steve also provides academic, personal, and career counseling for students.
 He enjoys being an instructor for supplemental biology courses, First Year Experience courses, and the TRiO Mentor Professional Internship Course.
 You will find Steve engaged in the campus community through committees, boards, and volunteer opportunities.
 He has a Bachelor of Science in Biology Education and a Master of Science in Outdoor and Environmental Education.
 He believes education is the key to breaking the poverty cycle and is glad to be in a career that focuses on this goal.

 To set up an appointment with Steve, click here

 Marissa Zelman is the Assistant Director for the Student Support Services Program at Binghamton University.
 She hails from the city of bright lights (otherwise known as Brooklyn) and ventured up north to Binghamton in pursuit of her BA in English, euphorically trading in NYC skyscrapers, bodegas, and subways for fresh air, snow forts, and carousels.
-Marissa found her passion for education while teaching for EOP's Summer Program (BEP), ultimately earning her MAT in English.
+Marissa found her passion for education while teaching for EOP's Summer Program (BEP) for many years, ultimately earning her MAT in English.
 She provides academic, personal, and career counseling as Senior Academic Counselor, truly enjoying her humanitarian vocation.
 Marissa is the Instructor of Record for WRIT100, a supplemental writing course taken in conjunction with WRIT111; teaches the TRIO Mentor Training Internship Course, CDCI 395, managing the SSS Peer Mentorship Program; and oversees enrollment for the SSS Program.

 To set up an appointment with Marissa, click here